FlavourSys/user-manual/user-manual/admin-panel.rst

 Creating a template
 ^^^^^^^^^^^^^^^^^^^

-In order to create a template, click on the “Template” tab in the admin panel and then the “Create New” button.
+In order to create a template, click on the :admin_ui_button:`TEMPLATES` tab in the admin panel and then the :admin_ui_button:`CREATE NEW` button.
 You will see a shadow box asking for a template name, a template preset, and a substitution token & pattern.
 The presets are optimized for certain editing applications.

+generic
-* **Generic**: Use this preset for templates which will not be Avid or Adobe related.
+  Use this preset for templates which will not be Avid or Adobe related.

+avid
-* **Avid**: Use this preset for editing applications of the Avid product family.
+  Use this preset for editing applications of the Avid product family.

+adobe
-* **Adobe**: Use this preset for Adobe Premiere and Adobe After Effects.
+  Use this preset for Adobe Premiere and Adobe After Effects.

 The substitution token is a string that will be replaced by the substition pattern in file and directory names contained in the project template.
 The substitution